Kid friendly seafood recipes - we're told that we should aim to eat at least two portions of fish a week and one of them should be oily.

 It was one of the meals my son loved to help with when he was about 7 years old and he'd *always* eat it and ask for seconds.

-Not only is it 'kid friendly' you can dress it up with some defrosted shrimp - change the veggies out to suit yourselves.
+You can dress it up with some defrosted shrimp - change the veggies out to suit yourselves.
 I've got diced carrot, mushroom and broccoli florets, but you could just put peas in if it's the only 'green' thing the kids will eat.
 You can serve your carrots and broccoli separately.

 The good thing about both of these pies is that the fish is in chunks, so you can check it for bones before cooking.